 We've been selling beautiful Indian bedcovers for over 40 years!We opened our first store in 1974 with minimal stock: a waterbed I'd made from recycled timber joists, Indian bedspreads, handmade pottery and not much more.
 Water beds have gone by the wayside but we've never stopped selling Indian bedspreads.
 The first time we went to India we simply fell in love with the diverse fabrics of that amazing country.

-Striped, printed, checked, jacquard loomed, tie dyed, silk, cotton, jute, embroidered, appliquéd, handwoven, sequinned - the textile tradition is more imaginative and varied than you could possibly imagine.
+Striped, printed, checked, jacquard loomed, tie dyed, silk, cotton, jute, embroidered, appliquéd, handwoven, sequinned - the Indian textile tradition is more imaginative and varied than you could possibly imagine.
 Different regions, different castes, different religions all produce their own individual styles.
 If you want to see the amazing regional variations of Indian textiles, I'd recommend a trip to the sari collection at the Craft Museum at Pragati Maidan in Delhi.
 Not many people go there and it needs some love and attention but the fabrics are breathtaking.

 Vibrant colours, rich earthy natural dyes, almost colourless neutrals, deep indigos, strident clashing colours and the subtlest of contrasts, they're all there read to fit in with any style from Boho to utterly ethnic to minimal contemporary.